 One of the great myths that surrounds gambling is that to liberalise it would be to see a huge explosion in take-up – and consequently a great increase in the number of addicts.
 However, the facts simply do not support the stigma.
 In the last decade, the prevalence of gambling has marginally increased (72% of over-16s had participated in some form of gambling in 1999; rising to 73% last year), but it should be remembered that this period saw the unleashing of the great forces of the internet.

-Nowadays if you want to bet away your life savings on the roll of a pixellated dice from the confines of your own bedroom, no doubt you can find someone operating through a server in Panama who is more than happy to oblige you the opportunity.
+Nowadays if you want to bet away your life savings on the roll of a pixellated dice from the confines of your own bedroom, no doubt you can find many a list of Michigan sports betting apps that will be more than happy to oblige you the opportunity.
 And while the globalisation of opportunity has not seen a marked prevalence increase, the number of people designated ‘problem gamblers’ has only increased by a similarly miniscule amount (0.7% – or 290,000 people – in 2010; up from 0.6% in 1999).
 These increases are so small that even the Gambling Commission has said they are of no statistical relevance.

 All this begs the question as to what should be done.
 Well the first step would be to encourage the debate surrounding gambling to move to a more adult tone.
 Ignore the Daily Mail-style ‘Society’s going to the dogs’ headlines and instead discuss openly the very many benefits that gambling (in of itself) and gambling (as an industry) can bring.
 Parking to one side for a moment the arguments that gambling can be beneficial in of itself (using poker as a means to teach children to understand and gauge risk, etc.), the simple fact is that Britain’s often illogical gaming laws are seeing us fall behind and miss out on a great deal of investment and economic growth.